sgridsource/EccRed/README.md

 reduction in [1910.09690](https://arxiv.org/abs/1910.09690)).

 To check that the fit was successful, one needs to plot the fit and the original data.
-This can be done with tgraph which is at [tgraph](https://github.com/wofti/tgraph).
+This can be done with [tgraph](https://github.com/wofti/tgraph).